 A clinic’s parasite prevention wellness protocol should be based on:

-- The age of the cat
+- The age of the cat.

-- The life cycle and prepatent period for the parasite in question
+- The life cycle and prepatent period for the parasite in question.

-- The environmental and geographic prevalence of the parasite(s)
+- The environmental and geographic prevalence of the parasite(s).

-- The individual cat’s relative risk of exposure
+- The individual cat’s relative risk of exposure (including travel, boarding, showing).

-- The household number and types of pets
+- The household number and types of pets.

 In addition, client factors that may increase an individual’s susceptibility should be evaluated (see Zoonotic Diseases).

 Depending on the individual’s lifestyle and geographic region, a cat may be at risk for flea infestation.
 High-risk scenarios include access to the outdoors, living with other pets that go outdoors, or living in pet-dense environments such as apartment buildings.
 In these cases, the use of a year-round, monthly veterinary flea control product is strongly recommended.
+Indoor cats living in a stable population are not free of risk.

 Veterinarians play an important role in educating clients about the flea life cycle in cats and dogs and the appropriate use of recommended products.
 Risks associated with using retail topical products, including powders, sprays, spot-ons, and flea collars, must be discussed due to the high incidence of pyrethrin/permethrin toxicosis.
 A minimum 3-month treatment period is recommended for managing existing flea infestations due to the nature of the flea life cycle.
+Treatment with parasiticides effective against Dipylidium caninum, a tapeworm requiring fleas as an intermediate host, are an essential component of treatment protocols for flea infestations.

 Lice and Mites

-Kittens and newly adopted cats should be evaluated for infection with ear mites (Otodectes cyanotis).
-Patients presenting with pruritus, scaling, excoriation, and hair loss should also be evaluated for feline lice (Felicola subrostratus), mites (Cheyletiella spp, Notoedres cati and others), and demodicosis (Demodex cati or D. gatoi).
+Kittens and newly adopted cats should be evaluated for infection with ear mites (Otodectes cynotis).
+Patients presenting with pruritus, scaling, excoriation, and hair loss should also be evaluated for feline lice (Felicola subrostratus), mites (Cheyletiella spp., Notoedres cati and others), and demodicosis (Demodex cati or D. gatoi).
 Appropriate diagnostic tests include skin scrapings, flea combings, hair trichograms, acetate tape preparations, and fecal examinations.
 Appropriate therapy should be based on the availability of approved products, available published data, and the specific diagnosis.
 In-contact cats and dogs should be evaluated for contagion risk and treated appropriately.

 Laboratory Testing for Internal Parasites